Celsius Caffeine Review: How Much Caffeine is in Celsius?

 - Celsius Essentials contains 270 mg of caffeine

-For comparison, the caffeine content in Celsius drinks is on par with a large coffee or two espresso shots, delivering a substantial boost in energy.
+For comparison, the amount of caffeine in Celsius drinks is on par with a large coffee or two espresso shots, delivering a substantial boost in energy.

 The caffeine in Celsius energy drinks comes from natural ingredients like green tea extract and guarana seed extract, and I believe they are a quality choice for anyone needing long-lasting energy to power through the day.